terraform-docs/terraform-docs/docs/USER_GUIDE.md

 ## Configuration File

 `terraform-docs` can read the desired formatter and options from a file, instead of being passed to in CLI.
-This is a convinient way to share the configuation amongst teammates and also CI pipelines.
+This is a convenient way to share the configuation amongst teammates and also CI pipelines.
 To do so you can use `-c` or `--config` flag which accepts name of the config file (default to `.terraform-docs.yml`).
 Example `.terraform-docs.yml`:

 ```yaml
 formatter: markdown table